metaterminal/metaterminal.fyi/content/blog/inscryption.md

 I solved five of the main seven after my first stint wandering around the room; the sixth I solved only an hour later, and the seventh an hour and a half after that.
 I never got the ring (I never even realised that I could), and once I worked out what the painting puzzles were doing I mostly ignored them.
 What if, instead, there were ten, fifteen puzzles?
 What if the parts of the room came apart in interesting ways?
 What if information in the card game crossed over into the room, and vice-versa?
 I’m asking for secrets, yes; and secrets within secrets, like peeling layers back.
 I want the game to wring every single last possibility out of this escape-room card-game combo.
 Instead, it barely scratches the surface.
 Because, you understand, the best part of Inscryption is *the bit where you’re wandering around the cabin solving puzzles*, and it’s over in a ten minute burst and two five-minute sections after that.
 Make the escape room two hours of content, instead of twenty minutes.

 (I really should finish TUNIC.
 But the combat really puts me off, unfortunately, even with its excellent accessibility features.
-My cute fox character keeps getting bashed around unpleasantly.
+My cute fox character keeps getting bashed around.
 I’ll get to it soon.
 Ahem.)

 My opponent presents three bosses, then a final boss battle (against himself, obviously).
 What if there were four, five, six bosses that he presented, and each time I battled a random selection of three?
 The boss battles are some of the coolest parts of the game, since the characters can act in surprising ways, and my first encounter with each of them presented a certain kind of magic.
 It might be tougher for a beginner to learn the battles; so maybe after a certain amount of progress, the first Prospector gets replaced with anything.
 Game designers are clever.
 They can work something out.